dgaydukov/cert-aws/sa/files/sa.md

 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances from private subnets use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
 Since Nat GateWay created per AZ for HA it's suggested to create it in every AZ where you have instances.
 In this case single AZ failure will not block internet access from other private networks.
 With IGW you have both outbound and inbound access, but with Nat - only outbound (your instance can access Internet, but is unaccessable from Internet).
+You can also use [rollback solution](https://aws.amazon.com/articles/high-availability-for-amazon-vpc-nat-instances-an-example), so in case not whole AZ, but only nat instance failed, script would switch traffic from this AZ to second AZ Nat instance
-Nat gateway/instance can't route traffic through: vpc peering, site-to-site vpn, direct connect, so it can't be used by resources on the other side of these connections.
+Nat gateway/instance can't route traffic through: vpc peering, site-to-site vpn, DX, so it can't be used by resources on the other side of these connections.
 Moreover vpc peering can't use NAT instance/gateway, IGW or VPG.
 * Virtual private gateway - VPC+VPN
 * Peering Connection - create private secure connection between 2 VPC